 Natural Gas Vehicles

 Neandross said that medium- and heavy-duty natural gas vehicles have achieved technological and commercial maturity.
-Fleets leading the adoption of heavy-duty NGVs report seeing low total cost of ownership through fuel cost savings and reduced maintenance, while simultaneously achieving steep emission reductions.
+Fleets leading the adoption of heavy-duty natural gas vehicles (NGVs) report seeing low total cost of ownership through fuel cost savings and reduced maintenance, while simultaneously achieving steep emission reductions.

 Today there are approximately 90 models of Class 2 through Class 8 compressed natural gas vehicles.
-Additionally, commercial NGV sales grew 19 percent from 2017 to 2018 and another 13 percent in 2019, which set a record with more than 6,000 units sold.
-About 85 percent of the 53,000 registered NGVs in America today are in heavy-duty applications, specifically goods movement, refuse and public transit.
+Additionally, commercial NGV sales grew 19% from 2017 to 2018 and another 13% in 2019, which set a record with more than 6,000 units sold.
+About 85% of the 53,000 registered NGVs in America today are in heavy-duty applications, specifically goods movement, refuse and public transit.

 The propane vehicle and fuel market also continues to grow.
 Medium-duty Class 3 through 6 vehicles are a strong market for propane vehicles, supporting urban delivery vehicles, vans, utility trucks and shuttle fleets.
-The incremental capital cost for a typical medium-duty propane vehicle, relative to its gasoline or diesel vehicle counterpart, is as low as 25 percent.
-“Approximately 90 percent of commercial fleet propane refueling takes place at relatively inexpensive, easy-to-install private fueling stations, complemented by 765 public-access propane stations nationally,” the study said.
+The incremental capital cost for a typical medium-duty propane vehicle, relative to its gasoline or diesel vehicle counterpart, is as low as 25%.
+“Approximately 90% of commercial fleet propane refueling takes place at relatively inexpensive, easy-to-install private fueling stations, complemented by 765 public-access propane stations nationally,” the study said.

 Battery Electric Vehicles

-The vast majority of battery electric vehicles in the market today are used to transport people, but OEMs are introducing or expanding BEV commercialization efforts across all vehicle classes.
+The vast majority of battery electric vehicles (BEVs) in the market today are used to transport people, but original equipment manufacturers (OEMs) are introducing or expanding BEV commercialization efforts across all vehicle classes.
 Today, at least 21 OEMs offer for sale more than 90 medium- and heavy-duty BEV models.
 Collectively, OEMs expect to provide at least a dozen more Class 3 through 6 BEV models within the next three years.
-More than half of the fleets surveyed have used BEVs, which is expected to grow to 69 percent by the end of 2021.
+More than half of the fleets surveyed have used BEVs, which is expected to grow to 69% by the end of 2021.
 Study respondents consistently cited reduced maintenance costs, high driver satisfaction and fuel cost savings when charging is managed as essential benefits of BEVs.